 Sonoran Orthopaedic Trauma Surgeons is an Orthopedic Surgery practice dedicated solely to the treatment of complex fractures.
 All of our surgeons are fellowship trained in orthopedic trauma.
 We were all trained at the leading orthopedic residencies and trauma fellowships in the United States, and we all have completed international fellowships as well.
 We attend and lecture at both local and national meetings and courses related to orthopedic trauma, and we actively publish scientific and educational literature in our specialty.

 We firmly believe that orthopedic trauma is a sub-specialty that requires expertise and dedication to manage complex injuries of the Clavicle, Shoulder, Humerus (Upper Arm), Ulna (Lower Arm), Radius (Lower Arm), Pelvis, Hip, Femur (Upper Leg), Fibula (Lower Leg), Tibia (Lower Leg), Knee, Wrist, Ankle and Foot.
 It is our objective to establish a world class center for excellence here in Scottsdale and the Phoenix metro area; our staff is proud to serve the Arizona public.

 We are contracted with Medicare, Health Net and select Blue Cross Blue Shield (BCBS) plans.
-We are currently not contract with any other private health insurance companies.
+We are currently not contracted with any other private health insurance companies.
 If you see us in consultation, you will be expected to pay for your visit (unless you have a workers' compensation claim) and it will be your responsibility to seek reimbursement from your carrier.
 If you are seen in the hospital as an emergency, we will provide you with services, but you will be expected to help facilitate payment by your carrier.
 SOTS will bill your insurance company as a courtesy but patients will likely have to facilitate the process with their carrier.